Piper Curda

 Piper Joy Curda (born August 16, 1997) is an American actress and singer.
 She had her breakthrough with Disney Channel, portraying Kennedy in the comedy series A.N.T.
-Farm (2013–2014), Jasmine in the sitcom I Didn't Do It (2014–2015) and Alyssa in the comedy-television film Teen Beach 2 (2015).
+Farm (2013–2014), Jasmine in the sitcom I Didn't Do It (2014–2015), and Alyssa in the comedy-television film Teen Beach 2 (2015).
 She subsequently transitioned to mainstream acting with the miniseries Youth & Consequences (2018), where she played Grace Ho.
-Curda led the horror film The Wretched (2020), starring as Mallory, which was a critical and commercial success.
+Curda led the horror film The Wretched (2020), starring as Mallory.

 Early life and education

-Curda was born to U.S. Army Brig.
+Piper Joy Curda was born on August 16, 1997 to U.S. Army Brig.
 Gen. Stephen K. Curda and Dr. Leslie Curda in Tallahassee, Florida, but was raised in Chicago.
-Her father is the first Korean-American to reach the rank of one-star general in the United States Army Reserve.
-Her mother is Scottish.
-She has four siblings: Riley, with whom she appeared in the musical The King and I; Major, who has appeared in Riverdale, Atypical, and The Thundermans; Glory, who has appeared in Final Fantasy VII Remake, Adventure Time, and Law & Order: Special Victims Unit; and Saylor, who stars as Maddox "Gadget" in the third season of High School Musical: The Musical: The Series.
-Curda attended Wheaton College in Wheaton, Illinois, from which she graduated in 2019.
+Her father is the first Korean American to reach the rank of one-star general in the United States Army Reserve.
+Her mother is of Scottish descent.
+She has four siblings: Riley, with whom she appeared in the musical The King and I; Major, who has appeared in Riverdale, Atypical, and The Thundermans; Glory, who has appeared in Final Fantasy VII Remake, The Loud House, and Law & Order: Special Victims Unit; and Saylor, who stars as Maddox "Gadget" in the third and fourth season of High School Musical: The Musical: The Series.
+She graduated with a Bachelor of Arts in Interpersonal Communication from Wheaton College in 2019.

 Career

 At age 12, Curda played Roly-Poly in the Broadway national tour of The 101 Dalmatians Musical.
 In 2011, she starred as Casey in the Disney.com series Rule the Mix.
-She also made numerous guest appearances in TV series including Law & Order: Special Victims Unit, Body of Proof and Malibu Country, and had a recurring role on A.N.T.
+She also made numerous guest appearances in TV series including Law & Order: Special Victims Unit, Body of Proof, and Malibu Country, and had a recurring role on A.N.T.
 Farm during its third season.

-In June 2013, she landed a main role as Jasmine in the Disney Channel sitcom I Didn't Do It, which started airing in January 2014 and ended the following year in October.
-In September 2013, she also appeared in a short film from Wong Fu Productions, Who pays on a first date? – Save the Date.
-She appeared as Alyssa in Teen Beach 2, the sequel to 2013's Teen Beach Movie.
+In June 2013, she landed a main role as Jasmine in the Disney Channel sitcom I Didn't Do It, which aired from January 2014 to October 2015.

-She released her first single "Losing You" on January 15, 2014, and the music video on January 27, 2014.
+In 2015, she appeared as Alyssa in Teen Beach 2, the sequel to 2013's Teen Beach Movie.

 In 2018, she starred as Grace Ho in Anna Akana's YouTube Red series Youth & Consequences.
 In 2020, she starred in the horror film The Wretched.
+She appeared in the 2023 Netflix drama May December.
+She also joined the cast in the upcoming 2026 Pixar animated film Hoppers, which she will voice the character Mabel.

+Music

+She released her first single "Losing You" on January 15, 2014, and the music video on January 27, 2014.

+Personal life

+Curda is on the asexual spectrum.